 If certain candidates wish to go into the forensics department, they required to gain a Masters degree in the program.
 Unlike the other detective departments, the forensics departments demand a lot more care and scrutiny.
 It involves the study of fingerprints in thorough detail.
 Several times when a suspect is being looked for, the crime scene is checked through and through by the investigators.
 By studying the crime scene, they are able to come across finger prints.
 Through the pressure of these prints, the professionals are able to understand whether there was any kind of assault involved in the murder and similar information.
 These fingerprints also help the investigators track down the murderer.

 Another department in the investigator agency has a more theoretical job.
 This job requires the journalistic documentation of the cases that are being dealt with.
 The investigator pays close attention to the path being chosen by the investigators that are solving the case in order to document and file them later.
 This department is just as significant as the others and has its own dignified award called the “Private Eye Award.”
 Several individuals gain knowledge to become professionals in this department.

 Once a detective has attained the desired qualifications fitting to carry out the job, the next step is to implement them practically.
 This involves a lot of practice and training.
 Several individuals undergo this training in assistance of a professional investigator.
 On the basis of their performance they are provided with the Accreditation.
-A responsible organization or firm then certifies them as an investigator and provides them with a license making them eligible to provide service to their customer.
+A responsible organization or firm then certifies them as an investigator making them eligible to provide service to their customer.
 Some candidates go on to starting their own business.

 Once being private investigator requirements are achieved, investigators can increase their clientele through excellent performances and awards to show for their potentials.